pyapp-kit/magicgui/docs/examples/napari_img_math.md

 ### add it to napari

 When we decorated the `image_arithmetic` function above, it became a [FunctionGui][magicgui.widgets.FunctionGui].
 Napari recognizes this type, so we can simply add it to the napari viewer as follows:

 ```python
 viewer.window.add_dock_widget(image_arithmetic)
 ```

-!!!caution
-    This api has changed slightly with version 0.2.0 of magicgui.
-See the [migration guide](../../api/v0_2_0) if you are migrating from a previous version.

 ### connect event listeners for interactivity

 What fun is a GUI without some interactivity?
 Let's make stuff happen.

 We connect the `image_arithmetic.reset_choices` function to the `viewer.layers.events.inserted/removed` event from `napari`, to make sure that the dropdown menus stay in sync if a layer gets added or removed from the napari
 window:

 ```python